Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO3/Metrohm_Titrator_&_Tiamo_Software.md

 <h2 id="Materials">Materials</h2>

-Materials are mostly stored in room 305.
+Materials are mostly stored in room 305 of the Naess Laboratory building.
 Note that not all materials on this list need to be used each time samples are run.

 <h4 id="Titrant">Titrant</h4>